The ability to work is part of your livelihood --- without it, you wouldn't know…

 Contrary to the popular belief, there is no legal rule in California that prohibits workers in Los Angeles and elsewhere in the state from filing a workers’ comp claim if their injury cannot be traced to a particular accident in the workplace.
 Similarly, nowhere does it say that you are eligible to recover workers’ comp benefits only if your injuries are physical.

-“Yes, we are talking about repetitive motion injuries that develop due to work-related activities,” say our Los Angeles repetitive motion injury attorney from the Koszdin, Fields, Sherry & Katz law firm.
+“Yes, we are talking about repetitive motion injuries that develop due to work-related activities,” says our Los Angeles repetitive motion injury attorney from the Koszdin, Fields & Sherry law firm.
 You may be eligible to file a workers’ compensation claim for repetitive stress injuries as long as your job duties or work-related conditions caused or contributed to your injury.
 “Even if you had a pre-existing condition, you may still receive compensation if the job made your condition worse.”

 Fact: Did you know that repetitive stress injuries account for the largest number of workers’ compensation claims in not only in California, but also all across the nation?